aiven/devportal/docs/platform/concepts/projects_accounts_access.rst

 Organizations and organizational units are collections of projects.
 When you sign up to Aiven, an organization is created for you.

 You can use these to create a hierarchical structure that fits your needs.
-Organizational units (or org units) can be nested within an organization, adding another level to group your projects.
+Organizational units can be nested within an organization, adding another level to group your projects.
 This gives you greater flexibility to organize your setup to meet your specific use cases.
-For example, you can easily split production and testing workloads into different org units that are in the same organization.
+For example, you can easily split production and testing workloads into different organizational units that are in the same organization.

-Grouping your projects in organizations and org units lets you centrally manage settings like:
+Grouping your projects in organizations and organizational units lets you centrally manage settings like:

 * Authentication methods - Only available on the organization level